 truth - the same today, yesterday and tomorrow.
-While many distrusted philosophy, others saw it as a fertile groundwork seeded12 by God and ripe for harvest.
+While many distrusted philosophy, others saw it as a fertile groundwork seeded 12 by God and ripe for harvest.

-A well-known challenge in the early church from Tertullian (160-225), a North African lawyer turned theologian (a dangerous thing!).
-In his writing "On Prescription Against Heretics" Tertullian wrote shapter seven challenging pagan philosophy as the parent of a number of heresies in the church.
-From this is his famous line: "What indeed has Athens to do with Jerusalem?"13 The question targeted why Greek philosophy (Athens) was so readily discussed and used in the church (Jerusalem).
+A well-known challenge in the early church issued from Tertullian (160-225), a North African lawyer turned theologian.
+In his writing "On Prescription Against Heretics" chapter seven challenged pagan philosophy as the parent of a number of heresies in the church.
+From this came his famous line: "What indeed has Athens to do with Jerusalem?"13 The question targeted why Greek philosophy (Athens) was so readily discussed and used in the non-Greek church (Jerusalem).
 Tertullian's conclusion was to do "away with all attempts to produce a mottled Christianity of Stoic, Platonic, and dialectic composition."14

-Among the responses was a scriptural parallel discerned in the exodus of the Jews from Egyptian bondage.
-The Jews were able to "plunder the Egyptians" taking valuables from the Egyptians as they left.
+Among the responses to Tertullian's criticism was a scriptural parallel discerned in the exodus of the Jews from Egyptian bondage.
+The Jews were able to "plunder the Egyptians," taking valuables from the Egyptians as they left.
 In like manner, many in the early church saw the taking of truth from philosophy into the church as a legitimate plundering.
 They would point out that truth belongs to God, regardless of where it is found.